For ranking your content online, you can use a few keyword research tools. Jaaxy is one tool to leverage, but is Jaaxy the best keyword research tool?

 - Data is not always accurate (i.e. Search Volume is <10)

-Is Jaaxy the best keyword research tool?
+Is Jaaxy the best keyword research tool? (for beginners)

 If you’re all about simplicity and learning the foundations, Jaaxy is the best tool to master keyword research.
 Designed for beginners, Jaaxy opens the door to endless opportunities for ranking in Google.
 Let’s break down how Jaaxy works as a basic keyword research tool.